Finalizing

 Try it live on the next page.

-The Model Activity page shows a record of all activities, including actions performed by users in your organization and updates generated via the library such as:
+The Activity page shows a record of activities for the selected inventory record, including actions performed by users in your organization, activity from automated workflows, and updates generated via the ValidMind Library, such as:

-• Updates to model documentation, validation reports, or ongoing monitoring plans
+• Updates to documents: documentation, validation reports, ongoing monitoring reports, or custom documents

 1. In the left sidebar, click Inventory.

-3. In the expanded sidebar that appears for your model, click Model Activity.
+4. In the expanded sidebar that appears for your record, click Activity.

 Review model activity

-2. In the left sidebar that appears for your model, click Model Activity.
+2. In the left sidebar that appears for your model, click Activity.

 When you’re done, click to continue.